 For youngsters, these classes are a great introduction to a range of dance styles.
-Children will learn ballet, jazz, hip-hop, lyrical, jazz and Latin/ballroom.
+Children will learn ballet, jazz, break dance, lyrical, jazz and Latin/ballroom.
 It’s a great way for kids to exercise, socialize, and learn about dance styles that they may want to pursue more intensively as they grow older.

 Jazz – Ages 6-Adult

 Students will learn a variety of contemporary jazz styles, including street jazz, urban/funk, stylized jazz, lyrical jazz and Broadway.
 At each level, students will be expected to master the basics and will only be admitted to the upper levels with approval from the teacher.
 Ballet-based technique work forms the foundation of each class, and each term will build towards an end-of-year recital.

 This is a fusion of ballet, jazz and contemporary styles that has become popular in North America and several countries throughout the world.
 Both technical and creative, it allows for imagination and freedom of expression.
 With instructors Brynne Frohlich and Christabel Leung, this is a fun and hilarious way to explore modern dance.
 Our classes require prior jazz and ballet training.

 Break Dance – Ages 6-Adult